ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Proposed ToDMA Receiver Algorithm

 \subsection{Computational Complexity}

 The computational complexity of Algorithm \ref{Algo:Receiver} is mainly caused by three components. \begin{itemize} \item The AMP-based token detection, i.e., line \ref{Alg1:AMP_ite}, whose complexity is $\mathcal{O}\left( T_0 N L QM\right)$.
-It is linear with respect to the signal dimensions $L$, $Q$, $M$, and the number of tokens $N$, and the number of iterations $T_0$. \item The clustering algorithm used in token assignment, i.e., line \ref{Alg1:Assign_1}, whose complexity is $\mathcal{O}\left( T_c KNM\right)$, where $T_c$ denotes the corresponding number of iterations. \item Transformer-based masked token prediction in line \ref{Alg1:MTP}.
-Taking the pre-trained BERT-Base model as an example, this computational complexity can be calculated as $\mathcal{O}\left( KN^2 H\right)$, where $H$ denotes the number of latent variables. \end{itemize}
+It is linear with respect to the signal dimensions $L$, $Q$, $M$, and the number of tokens $N$, and the number of iterations $T_0$. \item The clustering algorithm used in token assignment, i.e., line \ref{Alg1:Assign_1}, whose complexity is $\mathcal{O}\left( T_c KNM\right)$, where $T_c$ denotes the corresponding number of iterations. \item {Transformer-based masked-token prediction in line~\ref{Alg1:MTP}, which computes the token probability distribution ${\bf P}_k$ in Section~VI-C. Taking BERT-Base as an example, its dominant computational complexity is $\mathcal{O}(KN^2H)$, where $H$ denotes the hidden dimension.
+The complete masked-prediction cost for ${\bf P}_k$, together with the per-device tokenizer and detokenizer costs omitted from the asymptotic analysis, is reported in Giga-floating-point operations (GFLOPs) in Table~\ref{tab:complexity}.} \end{itemize}

 Hence, the overall computational complexity can be calculated as $\mathcal{O}\left[(T_0 N L QM + K\left( T_cNM + N^2 H\right) \right]$.
-As can be seen, the large tokenizer size $Q$ is decoupled from the number of devices $K$, which is desirable for serving many devices.
+Hence, the large tokenizer size $Q$ is decoupled from the number of devices $K$, which is desirable for serving many devices.
 In addition, the overall computational complexity is linearly proportional to the signal dimensions, except for the transformer part.
-How to further reduce the computational complexity of the masked token prediction is left for future research.
+Lightweight prediction models may further reduce the receiver-side computational overhead.